Hvis lyset tar oss: Background

 Varg Vikernes recorded the first four Burzum albums between January 1992 and March 1993 at the Grieg Hall in Bergen.
 However, the releases were spread out, with many months between the recording and the release of each album.

-The album cover features a drawing by 19th-century artist Theodor Kittelsen named Fattigmannen (The Pauper).
+The album cover features an 1894–1895 drawing by Norwegian artist Theodor Kittelsen named Fattigmannen ("The Pauper").
 Vikernes dedicated the album to Fenriz of fellow Norwegian black metal band Darkthrone and Demonaz from Norwegian black metal band Immortal; however, in an interview in 2010, he expressed regret for the dedication to Demonaz and claimed Demonaz was "a rat like no other".
 Promotional copies sent to fanzines included the song "Et hvitt lys over skogen" (Norwegian for "A White Light Over the Forest") instead of "Tomhet".
 "Et hvitt lys over skogen" later appeared on the 1998 compilation album Presumed Guilty.

 According to Vikernes, Hvis lyset tar oss is a concept album, about:

 [...] what once was, before the light took us and we rode into the castle of the dream.
 Into emptiness.
 It's something like: beware the Christian light, it will take you away into degeneracy and nothingness.
 What others call light I call darkness.
 Seek the darkness and hell and you will find nothing but evolution.